w3c/wai-develop-training/_accessibility-training/topics.md

 ### Suggestions for speakers

--   **Demonstration:** Show how to effectively access WCAG 2.0 Guidelines, Success Criteria and associated techniques using [How to Meet WCAG 2.0](http://www.w3.org/WAI/WCAG20/quickref/).
+-   **Demonstration:** Show how to effectively access WCAG 2.0 success criteria, understanding documents, and techniques using [How to Meet WCAG 2.0](http://www.w3.org/WAI/WCAG20/quickref/).

 {% include_cached excol.html type="end" %}